Software

 Vetting the Options

-Red Hat’s announcement that it would shift focus from CentOS Linux, the rebuild of Red Hat Enterprise Linux to CentOS Stream, tracks just ahead of a current RHEL update.
-Users of CentOS were not pleased, to put it mildly, offered Veronica Miller, cybersecurity expert at VPNOverview.
+Red Hat’s announcement that it would shift focus from CentOS Linux, the rebuild of Red Hat Enterprise Linux, to CentOS Stream tracks just ahead of a current RHEL update.
+Veronica Miller, cybersecurity expert at VPNOverview, said users of CentOS were not pleased, to put it mildly.

 That means that funding for CentOS 7 will be available until June 30, 2024.
 RHEL and CentOS 7 could get extended life cycle support from Red Hat, but that has not been decided yet.